f1shyondrugs/BlueProtocol-Autofarm/README.md

 - **Clean Exit**: Properly releases all held keys and mouse buttons

 ## Troubleshooting
+If the Troubleshoots dont work below, contact me (View _Support_ at the bottom)

+### Not clicking "Continue Fishing" when a fish got caught
+1. If your game is in windowed, try putting it into Full Screen
+2. Adjust color tolerance values if needed

 ### Bot Not Detecting Colors
 1. Check if your screen resolution matches the configured coordinates